 We offer base salaries that are intended to provide a stable level of fixed compensation to our executive officers for performance of their day-to-day responsibilities.
 Each executive officer's base salary was originally established as the result of arm's-length negotiation with the individual at the time of his or her initial hiring.
 Base salaries for our executive officers are reviewed annually to determine whether an adjustment is warranted to reflect changes in market conditions or other factors, including changing responsibilities as our executive officers' positions evolve.
-In February 2021, the Compensation Committee reviewed the base salaries of our named executive officers and, after considering analysis performed by Semler Brossy, determined to increase base salaries, effective as of January 1, 2021, for certain of our named executive officers in recognition of strong performance by the named executive officers and to better align base salaries with base salaries for similarly situated executives in our peer group.
-The base salaries for our named executive officers during fiscal 2021 are set forth below.
+In February 2022, the Compensation Committee reviewed the base salaries of our named executive officers and, after considering analysis performed by Semler Brossy, determined to increase base salaries, effective as of January 1, 2022, for certain of our named executive officers in recognition of strong performance by the named executive officers and to better align base salaries with base salaries for similarly situated executives in our peer group.
+The base salaries for our named executive officers during fiscal 2022 are set forth below.

-Named Executive Officer Fiscal 2020 Base Salary Fiscal 2021 Base Salary
+Named Executive Officer Fiscal 2021 Base Salary Fiscal 2022 Base Salary

-Gaurav D. Shah \$540,000 \$590,000
+Gaurav D. Shah \$590,000 \$600,000

-Carlos Garcia-Parada (1) N/A \$410,000
+Carlos Garcia-Parada (1) \$410,000 \$416,150

+John Militello (2) \$278,000 \$305,036

-Kinnari Patel \$450,000 \$510,000
+Kinnari Patel \$510,000 \$522,750

-Jonathan Schwartz \$395,000 \$410,000

-Martin Wilson (2) N/A \$415,000
+Mayo Pujols (3) \$480,000

+Raj Prabhakar \$375,000 \$405,000

-(1) Mr. Garcia-Parada resigned as our Chief Financial Officer and principal financial officer effective March 16, 2022.
+(1) Mr. Garcia-Parada resigned as our Chief Financial Officer effective March 16, 2022.
+The amount reported in the table for his Fiscal 2022 Base Salary reflects his annualized base salary.
+His actual base salary for 2022 was prorated to reflect the period of his employment in 2022